 Parts quality is determined by whether the part is in the interface between the experiment and the spacecraft or not.
 If the interface to the spacecraft is protected on the spacecraft side there is no need to treat the interface in a different way to other parts of the experiment.
-Interface parts will be identified during the FMECA process and will be identified as such on the

-Interface parts will be identified during the FMECA process and will be identified as such on the Declared Components List.
+Where possible interface parts shall be selected from the "MSG Preferred EEE Parts List " (AD6) Interface parts will be identified during the FMECA process and will be identified as such on the Declared Components List.